-RASK, Rasmus Christian.
+RASK, Rasmus Kristian (bapt.
+Rasmus Christian Rasch).
 Brændekilde near Odense 22.11.1787 — Copenhagen 14.11.1832.
 Danish Linguist and Traveller, also interested in Sanskrit and Old Iranian.
 Professor in Copenhagen.
 Son of Niels Hansen Rasch, a smallholder and tailor, and Birthe Rasmusdatter.
 Educated at home and in Odense, became early interested in Old Icelandic.
-From 1807 he studied philology (and for a while theology) at Copenhagen.
+From 1807 he studied philology (and for a while theology) at Copenhagen, without taking a degree.
 In 1812 travelled in Sweden, in 1813-15 in Iceland.
 In 1816 taught Icelandic in Stockholm.
 In 1818 left for his great journey and, after Finland, Russia (St.Petersburg, Moscow, Astrahan, Tbilisi), Iran, India and Sri Lanka (1821), returned in 1823.
 He brought a collection of Parsi and Pāli manuscripts from India (Bombay) and Sri Lanka.
-Only little before his death, in 1831, he was given the chair of Oriental Languages at Copenhagen University.
+Only few monthsbefore his death, in 1831, he was given the chair of Oriental Languages at Copenhagen University.
+Unmarried.

-RR is mainly remembered as a great pioneer of Indo-European, Germanic and Old Icelandic linguistics, but his interests were much wider.
+Rask is mainly remembered as a great pioneer of Indo-European, Germanic and Old Icelandic linguistics, but his interests were much wider.
 Many plans, like a travel account and a comparison of Dravidian languages remained incompleted because of too much work for mere living and too early death.
 He took Sinhalese as Dravidian and Dravidian as related to the (supposed) Uralo-Altaic family of languages.
 He participated in the decipherment of Old Persian Cuneiform and showed the genuiness of Avestan on linguistic grounds.
+His Old Icelandic and Anglo-Saxon grammars were important pioneer works and in 1814 he was the first to recognize the Indo-European character of Baltic and Slavic (but not of Celtic).
 Independent of Bopp and still without knowing Sanskrit he showed the correct relationship between Germanic, Greek, Latin and Balto-Slavic as early as 1814 (published 1818).

 Publications: Vejledning til det Islandske eller gamle Nordiske Sprog.
-København 1811, also in Swedish and English translation (A Grammar of the Icelandic or Old Norse Tongue.
+282 p.
+Copenhagen 1811, also in Swedish and English translation (A Grammar of the Icelandic or Old Norse Tongue.
 Transl. by Sir George Webbe Dusent.
 New ed. with a Preface, and Introductory Article, Bibliographies and Notes by by T. L. Markey.
 60+8+273 p.
 Amsterdam Classics in Linguistics 1800–1925 2.
-Amsterdam 1976), other books on Nordic and Germanic languages, on Romance languages, and on Fenno-Ugrian (Finnish and Lappish), even on Arabic.
+Amsterdam 1976), other books on Nordic and Germanic languages, on Romance languages, on Fenno-Ugrian (Finnish and Lappish), even on Arabic.

 – Den gamle Ægyptiske Tidsregning.
-1827; Den ældste hebraiske Tidsregning indtil Moses.
-1828; Historien om de ti vezirer og hvorledes det gik dem ved kong Azád Bachts sön.
+114 p.
+Copenhagen 1827; Den ældste hebraiske Tidsregning indtil Moses.
+16+139 p.
+Copenhagen 1828; Historien om de ti vezirer og hvorledes det gik dem ved kong Azád Bachts søn.
 112 p.
 Kbh.
 1828 (translated from Arabic).

 – “Indo-Roman Orthography”, Ceylon Literary Register 2, 1887 (written in 1821).